 And she never bought bagels from the supermarket again.
 The end.

-- In a small bowl, add yeast, sugar and 1/2 cup of the warm water.
-Don't stir it, and let the mixture sit for 5 minutes until yeast is foamy, then stir with a fork until yeast dissolves.
+- In a small bowl, add yeast, sugar and ½ cup of the warm water.
+Whisk together and then let the mixture sit for 5 minutes until yeast is foamy.

 - In a large bowl or the bowl of a stand mixer, stir together flour and salt.
-Make a well in the centre and add the yeast mixture.
-Add the remaining warm water into the bowl and stir to combine.
-Mix until the dough comes together in a ball.
+Add the yeast mixture and the remaining warm water into the bowl and stir to combine.
+Mix using the dough hook or a wooden spoon until the dough comes together in a ball.

 - Knead dough by hand on a lightly floured bench, adding more flour as needed until a firm but smooth and elastic dough forms, about 10 minutes.
 You could also knead it in a stand mixer but I found that the dough was quite stiff and the mixer had a bit of a hard time.